How much do sessions cost?

 Fees cover face to face time as well as overheads including ongoing training, supervision and professional registrations to help ensure a safe and top quality service.

-Therapy sessions at The Practice Rooms in Clifton are £80 for 50 minutes for people who fund themselves.
+Therapy sessions are £110 for 50 minutes for people who fund themselves.

 I am registered with all major private healthcare providers who will pay or contribute, including Bupa, AXA, Aviva, Cigna and Vitality.
+I also work for other organisations.
 Rates are set with the provider.

 What happens during therapy sessions?